kpn/py-timeexecution/README.rst

 You have something to contribute?
 Great!
 There are a few things that may come in handy.

-Testing in this project is done via docker.
-There is a docker-compose to easily get all the required containers up and running.
+Testing in this project is done via tox with the use of docker.

 There is a Makefile with a few targets that we use often:

 - ``make test``
-- ``make isort``
+- ``make format``
 - ``make lint``
 - ``make build``
-- ``make setup.py``

-All of these make targets can be prefixed by ``docker/``.
-This will execute the target inside the docker container instead of on your local machine.
-For example ``make docker/build``.
+``make test`` command will run tests for the python versions specified in ``tox.ini`` spinning up all necessary services via docker.

 .. _Grafana: http://grafana.org/